 Our conversion totaled about $30,000 and the bus itself only cost $5,000!
 If we were still living in NJ, we probably would not be living together.

-8. You get the opportunity to meet incredible, like-minded people!
+8. You get the opportunity to meet an incredible community.

 9. Bus life keeps you on your toes all the time.